erich666/McUsd/README.md

 ### Opacity threshold

 Mentioning how opacityThreshold should normally be set for cutouts in the proposal would help new implementers and users.
 A value of 0.0 means that the alpha (transparency) value is indeed treated as semitransparency.
 An opacityThreshold greater than 0.0 gives a level where the alpha is compared and judged to be fully transparent (if below this value) or fully opaque (if above or equal to this value).
 This is clear enough, but I suggest that the specification note an opacityThreshold of 0.5 is a common cutoff value.
 As an example, using an RGBA texture authored for use as a billboard, here is it rendered with an opacityThreshold of 0.01, 0.5, and 0.99.
 The 0.5 value is, in my opinion, the best render of the three, and about the most logical.
+A sentence saying so would have saved me hours, when I set it to 0.001 for export originally.

 ![opacityThreshold 0.01](/images/opacity_0.01.png "opacityThreshold 0.01")
 ![opacityThreshold 0.5](/images/opacity_0.5.png "opacityThreshold 0.5")